Hackensack High School: History

 Hackensack High School's graduates date from the 1880s, and include Warren Terhune and William J. Snow.
+The district's first formal high school program began in 1894, with the first building for Hackensack High School constructed in 1897 at First and High streets.
 The cornerstone for its present location at First and Beech Streets in Hackensack was laid on December 2, 1916.
 The new building opened to students in March 1918.
 By 1920, twenty-two Bergen County towns sent their students to Hackensack High School.
 New wings were built in the 1950s.
 The 1966 expansion of Hackensack High School encompassed neighboring Beech Street School and extended a two-story bridge over First Street and in 1967 the Beech Street elementary school became the "east wing" of the high school as it stands today.

-Students from Emerson had attended the high school as part of a sending/receiving relationship with the Emerson School District that was ended with the completion of Emerson Jr./Sr. High School in March 1963.
+Students from Emerson had attended the high school as part of a sending/receiving relationship with the Emerson School District that was ended with the completion of Emerson Junior-Senior High School in March 1963.
 Those students already enrolled in Hackensack completed their attendance in Hackensack through their graduation.

 Students from Maywood began attending Hackensack High School in September 1966, after the district ended a longstanding sending relationship under which students attended Bogota High School.